Radabaugh/funnel/README.md

 # Overview

-This project provides a centralized way to run re-occuring data extraction + ingestion jobs.
+Funnel is a work in progress.
+The goal of this project is to provide a centralized way to run re-occuring data extraction and ingestion jobs.
 It is really a platform to schedule, run, and manage periodic ETL jobs from data sources to data destinations.

 # Development